Last Updated: January 16, 2026 | Reading Time: 10 minutes

 Related Reading

-- Every Feature Has a Cost — Why adding is expensive.
+- Every Feature Has a Cost - Understanding the true cost of complexity beyond just development time.

-- The Art of Saying No — How to decline gracefully.
+- The Art of Saying No - Protecting simplicity by declining feature requests gracefully.